Pay Range 16 Breakdown

 JOB TITLE: SENIOR POLICE OFFICER

 JOB SUMMARY: This position protects the lives and properties of citizens through the enforcement of local, state, and federal laws.
-An incumbent in this position may be assigned special duties such as Public Housing Officer, K-9 Officer, Park Ranger, Domestic Violence Officer, Barton College Officer, Juvenile Officer, Major Case Investigator, or Detective.
+An incumbent in this position may be assigned special duties such as Public Housing Officer, K-9 Officer, Park Ranger, Domestic Violence Officer, Barton College Officer, Juvenile Officer, Major Case Investigator, Detective or Community Resource Officer.

 Patrols assigned areas to detect and prevent crime; answers calls for service and assistance.

 Investigates criminal complaints and accidents; conducts crime and accident scene analysis.

 Enforces motor vehicle laws by stopping violators and taking appropriate enforcement action.